🎉 Join our fertility webinar on the 19th of March! Register now

 Step 2

-Following hormonal stimulation, eggs are retrieved and fertilized via IVF or ICSI in the laboratory.
-Embryos are cultured, and on day 3 or 5, individual cells are biopsied for genetic testing.
+After hormonal stimulation, the eggs are retrieved and fertilised in the laboratory (IVF or ICSI).
+The embryos are cultured, and on the third or fifth day, individual cells are retrieved for genetic testing.

 Step 3